Importance of being active

 Camping

-Getting away might mean car or motorhome camping at a designated site.
+Getting away might mean car or motorhome camping within a designated site.
 It might mean getting off the beaten path and deep into the woods.
-Wheeling into the wilderness isn't easy for people who are paralyzed, but it's not impossible with a bit of preparation and determination.
+Wheeling into the wilderness isn’t easy for people who are paralyzed, but it’s not impossible with a bit of preparation and determination.

 Where to go?
 State and national parks are a good place to start.
 Be prepared and be creative.
 To get started, check with your state's outdoor recreation or state parks agency.
 You may need to make reservations.

-As mandated by the Americans with Disabilities Act, state and national parks generally have accessible accommodations, bathrooms, and level ground.
+As mandated by the Americans with Disabilities Act, state and national parks generally have accessible accommodations, bathrooms and level ground.
 Progress toward accessibility continues but you can find many camp areas that are already inclusive.
-U.S. National Parks, which include 43,162 miles of shoreline, are visited by more than 275 million visitors every year.

-Residents of the United States with disabilities can obtain a free Access Pass, a lifetime entrance pass to over 2,000 national parks, monuments, historic sites, recreation areas, and wildlife refuges.
-The pass also provides a 50 percent discount on fees for camping, swimming, parking, boat launching, and tours.
+Residents of the United States with disabilities can obtain a free Access Pass, a lifetime entrance pass to over 2,000 national parks, monuments, historic sites, recreation areas and wildlife refuges.
+The Pass also provides a 50 percent discount on fees for camping, swimming, parking, boat launching and tours.

 Flying